Official Title

 It was applied for upper respiratory tract over tonsils, trachea, and main bronchi

-(bilaterally parasternal at the level of angle of Lewis)
+(bilaterally parasternal at the level of angle of Lewis), upper and lower lung, and at

 Procedure: Myofascial release therapy